-The term 'Refinance' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Refinance' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 When the word refinance is used, it is referring to the act of refinancing, or canceling out a currently existing debt with another debt that a bank or refinance company issues under alternative terms.
 By far and away the most popular refinancing that pertains to consumers is for mortgages on houses.
 Debt replacements that are performed in conditions of financial distress are also known as debt restructuring.